 Sometimes meds aren’t an option.
 Luckily, there are plenty of other tools that can help you learn how calm down and stay focused naturally.

-Some of the top ways to achieve focus and calm naturally include journaling, exercise, cognitive behavioral therapy, meditation, and herbal supplements backed by research.
+Some of the top ways to achieve focus and calm naturally include journaling, exercise, cognitive behavioral therapy, meditation, and proper nutrition, including vitamins.
 What works for one person may not work for another, so a bit of trial and error will be required before you find what works for you.

 According to the Anxiety and Depression Association of America, anxiety disorders occur in as many as 50% of ADHD adults.
 Not only can these conditions coexist, but the challenges that ADHD poses worsen anxiety by their very nature.
 You may often wonder what came first, the ADHD or the anxiety?